 - 1. Write a program in C for multiplication of two square Matrices. - 2.
 Write a program in C to find transpose of a given matrix.

-1. Write a program in C to search an element in a row wise and column wise sorted matrix.
+- 1. Write a program in C to search an element in a row wise and column wise sorted matrix. - 2.
+Write a program in C to print individual characters of string in reverse order.